serbulent/HOPER/Reproduction/ppi_representations/readme.md

 * Identify the protein names corresponding to the nodes(.edgelist)

-* You can use small sample for application (The sample interaction is randomly generated) (data konum)
+* You can use small sample for application (The sample interaction is randomly generated) (Reproduction/ppi_representations/data/small_example.xlsx)

 * Preprocessing is required for the IntAct database.
 The relevant code for this  https://github.com/serbulent/HOPER/blob/main/Reproduction/ppi_representations/intact_data_preprocess.py